 In either of these two areas, cyber and nuclear, Russia has been building up certain capabilities to extract some sort of strategic advantage from the US and its allies.
 Will it really be ceding these advantages?
 Can it credibly commit to forego those investments?
 Even Biden acknowledged, rightly, he was not confident in Putin changing his behaviour.
 And indeed, other issues like Ukraine will continue to prove intractable.

 For the United Kingdom (UK) and its European NATO allies, not much actually changes.
 No grand bargain was struck.
 For all the attention showered upon the Biden-Putin meeting, the NATO summit proved to be of much more substance, not least because of the amount of detail and depth that characterised its Communiqué.
 That said, now that Biden has expressed in person his account of US interests and red lines to Putin, it remains to be seen how his administration will react if Putin tests him directly.

 Dr Alexander Lanoszka is an Ernest Bevin Associate Fellow in Euro-Atlantic Geopolitics at the Council on Geostrategy.
-He is also an Associate Professor in International Relations at the University of Waterloo.
+He is also an Assistant Professor in International Relations at the University of Waterloo.